mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 ### A Prelude to ZPipelines

-If we have some logic to _process_ a stream already, but suddenly our stream is a different type, we can use `contramap` to map the input type appropriately.
+If we have some logic to _process_ a stream already, but suddenly our stream is a different type, we can use `contramap` to convert the input type appropriately.
 If using both `map` and `contramap`, then there is an equivalent `dimap` you can call as well.

 ```scala
   // take5Map would work on this.